 Recovery tracking has become a crowded category.
 Whoop made strain and recovery scores famous.
 Oura built a beautiful sleep ring with daily readiness. ooddle takes a different approach, treating recovery as one of five pillars in a personalized wellness protocol rather than a number to chase.
 Each tool is good at a specific job.
-The question is what you actually want to do with the data.
+The question is what you actually want to do with the data, and whether the tool you choose actually drives behavior change or just generates more dashboards to scroll through.

 Quick Comparison